keros79/getx_distil/README.md

 ## 📊 Core Enhancements

-* 🌳 **100% Tree-Scoped DI Lifecycle**: Eliminates manual `Get.delete()` calls.
-Controllers are strictly bound to the Flutter widget tree using `BindingWidget`.
-When a widget unmounts, its controllers are automatically and cleanly garbage-collected (Auto-GC).
+* 🌳 **100% Tree-Scoped DI Lifecycle**: Bind controllers directly to their respective Views using `BindingWidget`.
+This solves the issue of spawning multiple instances of the same View/Controller concurrently, ensuring each controller is isolated, scoped to its specific view, and automatically garbage-collected (Auto-GC) when the widget unmounts.
+No manual `Get.delete()` calls required.
 * 🛡️ **Self-Healing Build-Phase Updates**: Modifying reactive state during the widget tree’s build or layout phase normally crashes Flutter with a `setState() during build` exception. `getx_distil` automatically intercepts these and safely defers UI updates to the post-frame callback queue.
 * 🛑 **Strict Async Obx Validation**: Mixing `async/await` directly inside `Obx` builders breaks reactive tracking loops. `getx_distil` catches this anti-pattern instantly and throws a descriptive `FlutterError` rather than failing silently.
 * 🧵 **FIFO Asynchronous Pipeline (`updateSequential`)**: Introduces a clean sequential queue to prevent critical race conditions and state inversion during high-frequency async operations.